The Phoenix (comics)

-Content of the comic
+Content of the magazine

-Unlike other British children's comics, such as The Beano and The Dandy, the magazine does not exclusively feature humour strips.
-It also features serialised adventure stories such as "The Lost Boy", "Pirates of Pangaea" and "The Island With No Name", as well as humour strips such as Star Cat, Evil Emperor Penguin, "Looshkin" and "Bunny vs Monkey".
+Unlike other British children's comic magazines, such as The Beano and The Dandy, the magazine does not exclusively feature humour strips.
+It also features serialised adventure stories such as "The Lost Boy", "Pirates of Pangaea" and "The Island With No Name", as well as humour strips such as Star Cat, 'Donut Squad', Evil Emperor Penguin, "Looshkin" and "Bunny vs Monkey".
 The magazine features text stories (such as extracts from books like Charlie Small and Julius Zebra) and puzzles (which are also present in both the modern Beano and The Dandy).
 This makes The Phoenix more similar to the older Beano and Dandy than the modern ones as they once had a mixture of adventure and humour strips as well as text stories.
 There is also a non-fiction strip called Corpse Talk where the creator Adam Murphy interviews famous dead persons about their life.
 In 2022, Corpse Talk was adapted into an online webseries produced by Tiger Aspect.

 The Phoenix also has a feature called "Star in a Comic".
 Each year, readers are encouraged to send in ideas for a new strip, and the winner gets their comic running in The Phoenix for about 3 weeks, written and illustrated by a Phoenix author, while the runner-ups get their ideas featured in the magazine.
 There are several other similar contests as well, normally as a tie-in to a book or Phoenix strip.

 There is also Team Donut and Team Bagel, where the Donut Squad (issue 569) and Bagel Battalion (issue 603) Fight.
 The first epic battle was in issue 614, when the Donuts banished the Bagels.
 The second was in issue 668, when the Bagels chucked the Donuts into the Void.
 The third was in issue 675, when the Donuts chucked the Bagels into the Void.
 The fourth was in issue 720, when the Bagels sent the Donuts out of the comic, onto the back of the envelope that The Phoenix comes in.
-They got back in issue 723, where Sprinkles declared The Ultimate Challenge (724-726.
+They got back in issue 723, where Sprinkles declared The Ultimate Challenge (724–726).
 Starting with the Doughlympics, as we saw in Brian and Timmy, the score is Donuts:4 Bagels:28.
-However, the competition could be turned completely on it's head...
+However, the competition could be turned completely on its head.
+In the next issue, they had a more arts-related challenge, where the donuts won, leaving the scores equal.
+In the third one, they had a singing contest because Spronky wrote a musical over the plans, and the donuts ended up winning.
+Platoon Commander Poppyseed let loose robotic tentacles all over the Phoenix in the next issue, affecting other comics like Bunny vs Monkey, Ninja vs Ninja, and Ask The Dunnos.
+In the end, the tentacles were defeated and the Donuts and Bagels stopped fighting and agreed on peace.
+Then Bagel Battalion went to the last page of the comic and have a strip there.
+Donut Squad is still 2 pages.
+There are 2 books in the Donut Squad series.